 We’ve been to Rome many times before, but we still learned new things, tasted some of the most delicious food, and saw some places we would have never seen on our own.

 We took this highly-rated food tour and I can highly recommend it!
-The tour starts at 5.15 PM at Piazza del Biscione, which is a tiny town square right at the northeastern corner of Campo de’ Fiori.
-Be sure to check the starting times and location at the time of your visit, in case something would have changed!
+The evening tour starts around 6 PM at Campo de’ Fiori.
+Be sure to check the starting times and location at the time of your visit, in case something has changed!

 On this tour, you visit a traditional food store from the 19th century and still run by the same family, have Roman pizza, and try other regional specialties at several excellent local restaurants.
 Our tour also included a tasting of Italian wine, local beer, and delicious gelato.
 They can also cater to people who have special dietary requirements and, of course, alcoholic drinks can be replaced by water or soft drinks.